vietj/ceylon-cayla/README.md

 # Controllers

-Controllers are class in your application and must extends the Controller class.
+Controllers are classes in your application that extends the Controller class.
 A controller handle a request with its `handle` method.

 Controllers use the `route` annotation and are parameterized by `String` parameters, each parameter must be a shared parameter: